jro31/jethro-codes/_articles/projects/blocks-falling.md

   Object.keys(initialShape[rowKey]).forEach(columnKey => {
 ```

-The one difference from `useMoveBlockDown`, is that rather than changing adding to the row (which would move the block down), we instead subtract from the column, in order to move the block left (adding to the column would move it right).
+The one difference from `useMoveBlockDown`, is that rather than adding to the row (which would move the block down), we instead subtract from the column, in order to move the block left (adding to the column would move it right).

 ```js
 movedBlock[rowKey][parseInt(columnKey) - 1] = initialShape[rowKey][columnKey];